naglaa77/Learn-next-js-15/README.md

 Important: The file must be named page.tsx so that Next.js recognizes it as a route.

-Here’s what the page.tsx file looks like:
+Here's what the page.tsx file looks like:

 ```
 export default function ProductPage() {